ese5160/final-project-a07g-a14g-t13-dreamcatcher/A07G_README.md

 ### **Functionality**:
 - **SRS 01**:
-   Sensor data shall be collected every 1 minute to monitor soil moisture, temperature, humidity, and light intensity.
+   Sensor data shall be collected every one minute to monitor soil moisture, temperature, humidity, and light intensity.
 Data shall be stored in memory and transmitted for processing with a sampling accuracy of ±1%.

 - **SRS 02**:
    Wi-Fi connectivity shall transmit real-time plant health data, including soil moisture, temperature, humidity, and light intensity, to the cloud for remote monitoring and analysis.

 - **SRS 03**:
-   Soil condition, including NPK levels, shall be monitored every one minute to ensure optimal nutrient levels (NPK ratio of 10-30-20 %) for healthy plant growth.
+   Soil conditions, including NPK levels, shall be monitored every one minute to ensure optimal nutrient levels (NPK ratio of 10-30-20 %) for healthy plant growth.
 Alerts shall be generated if values fall below recommended thresholds.

 - **SRS 04**:
    The water pump shall activate automatically when soil moisture levels drop below 30% and deactivate when moisture exceeds 60%.
-Pump activation shall be influenced by weather data fetched via GPS (if it going to rain then system will not water the plant).
+Pump activation shall be influenced by weather data fetched via GPS (if it is going to rain then the system shall not water the plant).

 - **SRS 05**:
-   The buzzer and puppet deterrent system shall activate for 5 seconds upon detecting motion near (within 50 cm radius of the plant) the plant using the ultrasonic sensor.
+   The buzzer and puppet deterrent system shall activate for 5 seconds upon detecting motion near (within 50 cm radius of the plant) the plant using the PIR based Motion sensorr.
 Sensitivity adjustments shall be configurable by the user.
 And this can be manually switched off via a button.

 - **SRS 06**:
    GPS coordinates shall be logged for tracking plant locations, especially in large-scale setups.
 GPS data shall also be used to fetch weather information for optimizing irrigation decisions.